 Now we're not saying just be controversial for the sake of it, or just start trolling, but if you have a genuine viewpoint that maybe goes against the grain, don't be afraid to write about it.

 Be bold about what you believe and lose the nuance.
 At the very least it will start an interesting discussion in the comments section.

 Whilst you can hint, infer or politely nudge people into commenting or sharing, there's nothing wrong with straight-up asking for it!

 If you want people to comment, ask them to!
 If you want them to share it on their social media, ask them to!
 Need newsletter sign-ups?
-Be forthright and suggest it outright.
+Be forthright and say it outright.

 Of course, there's no guarantee they will, but if it's something they hadn't previously thought of doing, a nice not-so-gentle reminder might just do the trick.

 Once you've invited people to comment on your posts, and they have, then it's a good idea to respond to them.
 Even if it's just a 'thanks for your comment', but always be polite.